Gaziantep: Politics

 The current mayor of Gaziantep is Fatma Şahin, who had previously served as the minister of family and social policies in the third cabinet of Erdoğan.
+The city has historically supported conservative parties such as Democrat Party, Justice party and AKP, although support for opposition parties has been growing in recent years.
+Most significantly on the 31 March mayoral elections, the district governor candidates of the main opposition party CHP have won in the metropolitan district of Şehitkâmil, alongside two rural districts, tying with AKP on the number of districts won in the province at 3.

-Mayors
+Mayors Of Gaziantep Metropolitan Municipality

 Economy

 Gaziantep is famous for its regional specialities: copperware and "Yemeni" sandals, specific to the region, are two examples.
 The city is an economic centre for Southeastern and Eastern Turkey.
 The number of large industrial businesses established in Gaziantep comprise four percent of Turkish industry in general, while small industries comprise six percent.
 Also, Gaziantep has the largest organised industrial area in Turkey and holds first position in exports and imports.
 The city is the centre of the green olive oil-based Nizip Soap industry.

 Traditionally, commerce in Gaziantep was centre in covered markets known as 'Bedesten' or 'Hans', the best known of which are the Zincirli Bedesten, Hüseyin Pasha Bedesten and Kemikli Bedesten.

 Gaziantep also has a developing tourist industry.
 Development around the base of the castle upgrades the beauty and accessibility to the castle and to the surrounding copper workshops.
 New restaurants and tourist-friendly businesses are moving into the area.
 In comparison with some other regions of Turkey, tourists are still a novelty in Gaziantep and the locals make them very welcome.
 Many students studying the English language are willing to be guides for tourists.

 Gaziantep is one of the leading producers of machined carpets in the world.
 It exported approximately US$700 million of machine-made carpets in 2006.
 There are over 100 carpet facilities in the Gaziantep Organized Industrial Zone.

 With its extensive olive groves, vineyards, and pistachio orchards, Gaziantep is one of the important agricultural and industrial centres of Turkey.

 Gaziantep is the centre of pistachio cultivation in Turkey, producing 60,000 MT in 2007, and lends its name to the Turkish word for pistachio, Antep fıstığı, meaning "Antep nut".

 Gaziantep is the main centre for pistachio processing in Turkey, with some 80% of the country's pistachio processing (such as shelling, packaging, exporting, and storage) being done in the city.
 "Antep fıstığı" is a protected geographical indication in Turkey; it was registered under this status in 2000.

 In 2009, the largest enclosed shopping centre in the city and region, Sanko Park, opened, and began drawing a significant number of shoppers from Syria.

 Ties between Turkey and Syria have severely deteriorated since the beginning of the Syrian civil war in 2011.